martinseeger2002/dogcoin_ordinal_auto_inscriber/README.md

 This version (v4) of the Python script enhances the inscription automation process for a collection of digital images using Node.js commands.
 Specifically, it addresses and resolves errors related to 25KB file-sized inscriptions.
 The script interacts with a blockchain-based system, performing minting and wallet synchronization for each image within a specified range.

+# Auto_inscriber_v5.py

+The script now robustly captures and logs txids in both scenarios - a direct success from the mint command and a success from the wallet sync command after encountering the 'too-long-mempool-chain' error.
+This ensures that no successful transactions go unlogged, maintaining accurate records in your JSON file.

 # Itimized-00001-99999 File Name Conversion Script